 The proposal submitted should include the following:

 - Organization description: Include a description of the organization’s mission and history, population served, and relevant services provided.
-Indicate any prior experience providing services to adolescents and young adults on Rikers Island, and demonstrate this organizational experience and capacity to provide services to youth on Rikers Island.
-Preference will be given to organizations that also run programs in the community.
-The goal of the Network is to connect young people currently incarcerated to programs back home, for their successful reentry.
+Indicate any prior experience providing services to adolescents and young adults who have been on Rikers Island, and demonstrate organizational experience and capacity to provide services to youth being released from Rikers Island.
+Preference will be given to organizations have a genuine connection to impacted communities.

-- Program description: What services will the organization be able to provide on Rikers Island?
-Give all details, including curriculum outline, times and locations of proposed programming, personnel and materials required.
+- Program description: What services will the organization be able to provide to justice-involved youth?
+Give all details, including outline of services offered, times, and staffing.

-- Goals and objectives: List measurable outcomes and indicate how the goals of the proposed programming align with one or more of the broader goals of the Youth Reentry Network outlined above.
+- Goals and objectives: List measurable outcomes and indicate how the goals of the proposed services align with the mission of Friends of Island Academy.